a00908270/masterthesis/thesis.md

 ## Container Orchestration Technologies

+As every single microservice runs as a container, we need a tool to manage, organise and replace these containers.
+Services should also be able to speak to each other, be restarted if they fail.
+Services under heavy load should be scaled for better performance.
+To deal with these challenges container orchestration technologies come into place.
+According to a study from 2017 published Portworx Kubernetes is the most frequently used container orchestration tool in organizations, followed by Docker Swarm and Kubernetes \cite{portworx-2017}

+This section describes the architecture of the mentioned container orchestration technologies and compares them.

 ### Kubernetes

 Kubernetes is the third container-management system (after Borg and Omega) developed by Google \cite{Burns:2016uq} for administering applications, that are provided in containers, in a cluster of nodes.
 Services that are responsible for controlling the cluster, are called master components \cite{kub_intro}.
 Figure \ref{kubernetes_core_architecture} shows the Kubernetes core architecture, which includes the Master server, the nodes and the interaction between the components.